If you are spending Christmas in Athens, this guide will show you how to get into the holiday spirit! Here's how to have a Merry Christmas in Athens.

 Now you've got a full stomach, it's time to check out some of the things to see and do in Athens during Christmas.

 First of all stop off by Syntagma Square.
 The chances are there will be a tree in the middle.
 One year there was a Ferris wheel.
-This year?… You'll have to check for yourself!
+In 2019, there was a 3D projection off the Parliament buildings.
+Next year?… You'll have to check for yourself!

 Do some Christmas shopping